 Allan was a graduate of the Evangelical Institute of Greenville, S. Carolina.
 He and his wife Linda were from Russell, PA.

 7) Ricky Beck - Ricky joined the FBC leadership as pastor in March of 2012.
 Ricky and his wife Laurie are both natives of Florida.
 Ricky is a graduate of Southeastern Baptist Theological College in Wakeforest, NC and the Master’s Seminary in Sun Valley, CA. He and Laurie have 3 daughters and are currently serving at Harvest Chapel in Buffalo, NY.

-8) Dave Golden - Dave has served as our pastor since May of 2015 to present.
+8) Dave Golden - Dave served as our pastor from May of 2015 to May 2020.
 He is a native of Danbury, Connecticut and is a close friend of former pastor Ricky Beck.
-He is also a graduate of The Master's Seminary in Sun Valley, CA. Dave and his wife, Julie, have five wonderful children.
+He is also a graduate of The Master's Seminary in Sun Valley, CA. Dave and his wife, Julie, have six wonderful children.